daniaokuye/winnerineast.github.io/README.md

 - [openshot QT](https://github.com/winnerineast/openshot-qt):OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows, and is dedicated to delivering high quality video editing and animation solutions to the world.
 - [RealSense SDK](https://github.com/winnerineast/librealsense): Intel® RealSense™ SDK 2.0 is a cross-platform library for Intel® RealSense™ depth cameras (D400 series and the SR300).
 - [RTSP All The Thing](https://github.com/winnerineast/RTSPAllTheThings):A multipurpose RTSP media server that can simulate RTSP cameras, broadcast RTSP streams, webcams and even create test videos or serve video files.
+- [RTSP FFMPEG](https://github.com/winnerineast/rtsp-ffmpeg): Lazy Node.js FFMpeg wrapper for streaming RTSP into MotionJPEG.
+It runs FFMpeg process only when someone is subscribed to its data event.
+Every data event contains one image Buffer object.
 - [RTSP Server](https://github.com/winnerineast/RtspServer): A RTSP server and pusher based on C++11.
+- [RTSP Video Server](https://github.com/winnerineast/rtsp-video-server): This project includes video capturing using FFmpeg (Video4Linux ver.
+2 as a backend), pre-processing (resampling and framerate control) functionality.
+Live555 Framework based video server is implemented for unicast video transmision using an RTSP.
+Code is written in C++ programming language.
 - [taichi](https://github.com/winnerineast/taichi):Taichi is an open-source computer graphics library that aims to provide easy-to-use infrastructures for computer graphics R&D. It's written in C++14 and wrapped friendly with Python.
 - [v4l2 rtsp server](https://github.com/winnerineast/v4l2rtspserver):RTSP Server for V4L2 device capture supporting HEVC/H264/JPEG/VP8/VP9.
 - [videoflow](https://github.com/winnerineast/videoflow): Videoflow is a Python framework for video stream processing.
 The library is designed to facilitate easy and quick definition of computer vision stream processing applications.
 It empowers developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
 It contains off-the-shelf components for object detection, object tracking, human pose estimation, etc, and it is easy to extend with your own.